Airman becomes Arkansas National Guard’s first command senior enlisted leader

 |0

-This work, Airman becomes Arkansas National Guard’s first command senior enlisted leader [Image 2 of 2], by SGT Israel Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Airman becomes Arkansas National Guard’s first command senior enlisted leader, by John Oldham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.